 Harper College is a signatory of the Climate Leadership Commitments.
 The Climate Leadership Commitments engage colleges and universities across the US in reducing campus-wide greenhouse gas emissions.
-Since 2010 Harper has been striving toward its greenhouse gas reduction goals through the implementation of Harper’s Climate Action Plan.
+Since 2010 Harper has been striving toward its greenhouse gas reduction goals through the implementation of Harper’s Climate Action Plan and newly updated Net Zero Report.
 View Harper's Climate Action Plan, Greenhouse Gas Reports and Progress Reports on the Second Nature reporting website.

 Greening Campus Operations

 Eight bike racks are spread out across campus to accommodate bicycle parking needs.
 There are two covered bike parking options: in the parking garage and between Buildings P and C.

 See all bike rack locations on the campus map.

 Free Water!
 Harper College has over 50 bottle filling stations on its main campus, plus additional stations at the Learning and Career Center (LCC) and the Harper Professional Center (HPC).

 BYOBottle and find the nearest filling station – its free!
 See all bottle filling stations on the campus map.

 Harper College has two electric vehicle charging stations, each with two charging ports.

 Find them in Lot 1 and Lot 14

 Harper participates in an energy curtailment program designed to help ensure the stability